 Good planting practices help ensure first year lavender growth and survival.
-With attention to lavender’s five basic requirements, the steps for planting lavender should address when/where, soil issues, weed management, spacing/depth, fertilization/pruning, and planting in the ground.
+With attention to lavender’s five basic requirements, the steps for planting lavender should address when/where, soil issues, weed management, spacing/depth, fertilization/pruning, and transplanting.
 Click on Planting Lavender for a PDF copy of this page.

 Young lavender (e.g., 4 inch pots) should be planted in the garden during the spring after the last frost and after the soil has warmed to at least 60° F. If late summer or fall, then plant larger more established lavender at least 8 weeks prior to the first frost to ensure winter survival.
 Choose a location to plant your lavender that has full sun and well-drained soil.
 Site preparation related to soil issues and weed management needs to be addressed prior to planting.

 Lavender does not tolerate excessive soil moisture, especially during the winter months.
 Planting on a slope and/or on raised beds will increase drainage.
 Since lavender grows best in soils with low to moderate fertility you don’t need to amend the soil with organic matter before planting.
 However, if you have poorly drained clay soils then amend those soils with organic matter such as compost.
 Soil testing is a quick and accurate method to determine the relative acidity of the soil (pH) and the level of several essential nutrients.
 Consistently reliable results can only be obtained by submitting samples to a soil-testing laboratory.
 Test results will recommend adding sulfur to lower the pH to 7.0 if the soil pH is greater than 7.5.
 If the soil pH is less than 6.5 then garden lime is recommended to raise the pH to around 7.0.